EricGit/SuperFind/README.rst

 SuperFind
 ================

 I got inspiration from the Code intelligence plugin SublimeCodeIntel but it never really worked for me well (especially on windows).
+The only feature I miss in SublimeText is code navigation, code completion, and debugging so I decided to roll my own for the first one.

 Provides the following features:

-* Jump to defintion
+* Jump to definition

 Installing
 ----------